-Japanese cheesecake ( スフレチーズケーキ ) has its peculiarities compared to other countries.
-Each place has its way of making the delicious dessert.
-This type of cake has one or more layers and the main layer is firmer mixed with fresh, soft cheese.
-The cheeses that are usually used are cottage cheese, cream cheese or ricotta (these cheeses are nobler and softer, ideal for this type of sweet).
+The Japanese cheesecake (スフレチーズケーキ) has its peculiarities compared to those from other countries.
+Each place has its way of making this delicious dessert.
+This type of cake has one or more layers, and the main layer is firmer, mixed with fresh and soft cheese.
+The cheeses that are usually used are cottage cheese, cream cheese, or ricotta (these cheeses are more refined and softer, ideal for this type of sweet).

-Let's take a look at some curiosities about this dessert, especially about Japanese cheesecake, how it is made, and suggestions on where you can find it.
+Let’s see some curiosities about this dessert, especially the Japanese cheesecake, how it is made, and suggestions of places where you can find it.

 Evidence shows that cheesecake originated in Ancient Greece.
-But the first cheesecake was only mentioned by the Greek physician Aegimus in the 5th century BC, he even wrote about a book talking about the art of cheesecake making.
-And the first cheesecake recipes are found in the books “Cato the Elder” (in reference to Cato, a Roman emperor, senator and historian) and “De Agri Cultura” (oldest work of Latin prose).
+But the first cheesecake was only mentioned by the Greek physician Aegimus in the 5th century BC; he even wrote a book about the art of making cheesecake.
+The earliest cheesecake recipes are found in the books ”Cato the Elder” (referring to Cato, a Roman emperor, senator, and historian) and ”De Agri Cultura” (the oldest work of Latin prose).
 At least 20 countries have their own versions of cheesecake.

-These two works contain the recipes for libum, savillum, and placenta (several layers of dough mixed with cheese and honey), which closely resembles the cheesecake we know.
-But there are also claims that cheesecake is part of American cuisine; for example, renowned chef Heston Blumenthal believes in this idea because in a cookbook from the year 1390 called ''Forme of Cury,'' a recipe similar to cheesecake was found.
-In the book, the recipe is called sambocade and includes elderflower and rose water in its ingredients.
+These two works contain recipes for the desserts libum, savillum, and placenta (several layers of dough mixed with cheese and honey), which closely resemble the cheesecake we know.
+But there are also claims that cheesecake is part of American cuisine; for example, the renowned chef Heston Blumenthal believes in this idea because in a cookbook from the year 1390 called ”Forme of Cury” a recipe similar to cheesecake was found.
+In the book, the recipe is called sambocade and includes elderflower and rose water.

-Japanese cheesecake is also known as soufflé cheesecake, cotton cheesecake, or light cheesecake.
+The Japanese cheesecake is also known as soufflé cheesecake, cotton cheesecake, or light cheesecake.
 These names refer to the softness and lightness of this dessert.
-The cheesecake from Japanese cuisine is smoother, less sweet, and lower in calories than the American version.
+The cheesecake from Japanese cuisine is softer, less sweet, and less caloric than the American version.
 The recipe uses less cheese and sugar.

-Although it has the English name cheesecake (bolo de queijo), this dessert does not fall into the cake category but rather into a cream pie.
-Due to the amount of eggs, absence of flour, not needing to go in the oven, and other factors.
-The cheesecake that does not go in the oven is called cheesecake raro (レ ア チ ー ズ ケ ー キ).
+Although it has the English name cheesecake (cheese cake), this dessert does not fall into the cake category, but rather into a cream pie.
+Due to the amount of eggs, absence of flour, not needing to be baked, and other factors.
+The cheesecake that does not go in the oven is called cheesecake rare (レアチーズケーキ).
 The recipe for Japanese cheesecake was created by chef Tomotaro Kuzuno, who was inspired by a käsekuchen (German cheesecake) during a trip to Berlin in the 1960s.

-The recipe includes cream cheese, butter, sugar and eggs.
-Japanese cheesecake has a fluffy texture because the white and yolk are beaten separately and the dessert is made in a bain-marie.
-But it wasn't until 1990 that the Japanese cheesecake gained worldwide notoriety, because the bakery Tio Tetsu's Cheesecake, which has this dessert as a specialty.
+The recipe includes cream cheese, butter, sugar, and eggs.
+Japanese cheesecake has a fluffy texture because the egg whites and yolks are beaten separately, and the dessert is made in a water bath.
+But it was only in 1990 that Japanese cheesecake gained worldwide notoriety, thanks to the bakery Tio Tetsu’s Cheesecake, which specializes in this dessert.

-Tio Tetsu's Cheesecake Bakery (てつおじさんの店) was established in 1947 located on Oyafukou Street in Hakata of Fukuoka Japan.
-But it wasn't until 1990 that he became better known.
-Outside of Japan, the brand already has at least 70 stores in places like China, Hong Kong, Singapore, Taiwan, Thailand, Malaysia, Philippines, Cambodia, New Zealand, Australia, Canada, Pakistan, Saudi Arabia and Qatar.
+The bakery Tio Tetsu’s Cheesecake (てつおじさんの店) was created in 1947, located on Oyafukou Street in Hakata, Fukuoka, Japan.
+But it was only in 1990 that it became more well-known.
+Outside of Japan, the brand already has at least 70 stores in places like China, Hong Kong, Singapore, Taiwan, Thailand, Malaysia, the Philippines, Cambodia, New Zealand, Australia, Canada, Pakistan, Saudi Arabia, and Qatar.

-The environment design consists of a very cozy interior in red and white, as well as open-plan kitchens that allow customers to see the desserts being prepared.
-The Chinese market adopted Tio Tetsu's Cheesecake bakery in 2013, expanding in Shanghai.
+The design of the environment consists of a cozy interior in red and white colors, along with open kitchens that allow customers to see the desserts being prepared.
+The Chinese market embraced Tio Tetsu’s Cheesecake in 2013, expanding in Shanghai.

-As the demand for this dessert increased so much, the lines at the establishment were huge.
-So it was limited to just one Japanese cheesecake per person.
-In 2015, the first Tio Tetsu's Cheesecake outside of Asia was opened in Toronto, Canada.
-There are 45 outlets across Japan.
+As the demand for this dessert increased significantly, the lines at the establishment were enormous.
+So, it was limited to only one Japanese cheesecake per person.
+In 2015, the first Tio Tetsu’s Cheesecake outside of Asia was opened in Toronto, Canada.
+There are 45 points of sale throughout Japan.

-There are 11 points in Malaysia, 9 in Indonesia and 8 in Taiwan.
-In 2016 they opened stores in Sydney and in late 2017 in Melbourne and Auckland.
-There are branches also in Waikiki, Los Angeles, An outlet opened in 2019 in Lahore.
+There are 11 points in Malaysia, 9 in Indonesia, and 8 in Taiwan.
+In 2016, they opened stores in Sydney, and at the end of 2017 in Melbourne and Auckland.
+There are also branches in Waikiki, Los Angeles, and an outlet was opened in 2019 in Lahore.

-Ingredients to make Japanese cheesecake cake (recipe from Tudo Recipes)
+Ingredients to make Japanese cheesecake (recipe from Tudo Receitas)

 - 6 eggs